DataBiosphere/data-portal/content/guides/userguides/japan-science-meeting-tutorial.md

 Now that you've done the very simple query in the previous step to find all data from the Enge et al. study let's go ahead and generate a cell by gene matrix of expression values for all ~2.5K cells available for this project.

-With your search entered, all you now have to do is click the "Request Expression Matrix" button, you should see a dialog asking what format you'd like.
+With your search entered, click the
+"Export Selected Data" button and then "Start" under "Create Concatenated Expression Matrix".
+You should see a dialog asking what format you'd like.
 We'll use "loom" format for this tutorial.

-![Requesting a matrix](./_images/browser-request-matrix.png "Matrix") **Figure 2**: Insert caption
+![Requesting a matrix](./_images/browser-request-matrix.png "Matrix") **Figure 2**: Export Data page with the "Request Concatenated Expression Matrix" option at the top.

 ![Request loom format](./_images/browser-request-loom.png "Loom format") **Figure 3**: The request matrix option gives a summary of the number of files processed to return the